skeoop/skeoop.github.io/index.md

 [Polymorphism](week2/1-Polymorphism.pdf)
 [Interfaces](week2/2-Interfaces.pdf) a way to enable polymorphism
 [Relationships in UML](week2/4-UML-Class-Diagram-2.pdf)
 [Solution to Assessment Quiz](week1/quiz0solution.pdf) - Questions 1-6 are knowledge from Programming 1.
 Make sure you know them.
+[Fundamental Java Methods](docs/Fundamental-Methods.pdf) everyone should by able to write in their sleep.
 </td>
 <td markdown="span">
 **Read**: BIGJ Section 9.4 and Chapter 10.